dragosv/serge-plugins/docs/README.md

  - the test section is for dependencies needed to run the test suite
  - the develop section is for dependencies needed for developers

-carton install installs all dependencies in all sections (after all, we're in developer mode here)
+carton install will install all dependencies in all sections (after all, we're in developer mode here)

 ## Packaging